singh-priyanka-06/orderIn-tech-assessment-repo/README.md

 # orderIn-tech-assessment-repo
 OrderIn Technical Assessment Repository

-Here I have to develop an application through which I can place an order for a food-item online and in the search result I should get the sorted list of restuarants which has the item that i am looking for, in their menu.
+Here the requirement is - an application using which I can place an order for a food-item online and in the search result I should get the sorted list of restuarants which has the item that i am looking for, in their menu.
 The sorting should be based on the number of varieties matching the searched keyword and the user ratings called as Rank.